abrd97/master_lab_root/README.md

 3. An [app](https://github.com/abrd97/labeling) that facilitates the labeling of approximately 1000 images which where cut into its smaller sub-images with the aforementioned repository

 ## Installation Fedora
+> INFO: These installlation steps where tested on Fedora 40 WSL.
+However, this doesn't guarantee that you will be able to bind the camera with your Python code

 This is a description for building the librealsense driver and library for Fedora from source.
 It includes a Python Wrapper.